kirtanmodi/wally-new/README.md

 ## Features

+- 🎯 **Smart Onboarding**: Guided 5-step setup for new users with progressive disclosure
 - 💰 **Expense Tracking**: Log and categorize your expenses
 - 📊 **Budget Management**: Create and monitor spending limits with 50/30/20 rule
 - 💸 **Savings Goals**: Set financial goals with automatic contribution calculation